mxcl/PromiseKit/Documentation/GettingStarted.md

 }
 ```

-> In fact, Swift emits a warning if you forget to `catch` a chain.
+> Swift emits a warning if you forget to `catch` a chain.
 But we'll
-> talk about that more later.
+> talk about that in more detail later.

-Promises each are objects that represent individual asychnronous tasks.
-If those
+Each promise is an object that represents an individual, asychnronous task.
-tasks fail their promises become *rejected*.
+If a task fails, its promise becomes *rejected*.
 Chains that contain rejected
-promises skip all subsequent `then`s, instead the next `catch` is executed
+promises skip all subsequent `then`s.
+Instead, the next `catch` is executed.
-(strictly, *any* subsequent `catch` handlers).
+(Strictly speaking, *all* subsequent `catch` handlers are executed.)

-For fun let’s compare this pattern with a completion handler equivalent:
+For fun, let’s compare this pattern with its completion handler equivalent:

 ```swift
 func handle(error: Error) {